MBQuant: A Novel Multi-Branch Topology Method for Arbitrary Bit-width Network Quantization: Experimentation

-\textbf{Implementation Details.} Consistent with previous work~\cite{yu2021any}, the first and last layers are not quantized in our experiments, and are shared among branches.
+\textbf{Implementation Details}.
+Consistent with previous work~\cite{yu2021any}, the first and last layers are not quantized in our experiments, and are shared among branches.
 Moreover, the batch normalization layer is also not quantized, consistent with prior methods~\cite{jin2020adabits, bulat2021bit}.
 Each branch's weights are quantized to 2-bit with a single pair of quantization parameters ($l^w, u^w$).
 For the activation of each branch, switchable batch normalization and independent quantization parameters ($l^a_i, u^a_i$) are used for each bit-width $b_i$ to address the distribution gap between bit-widths, following the approach of previous studies~\cite{jin2020adabits, bulat2021bit}.
-Ablation studies on the proposed amortization branch selection strategy and in-place distillation are provided in the supplementary materials.

-\textbf{Compared Methods.} We compare our MultiQuant with \cite{jin2020adabits,bulat2021bit}\footnote{More results are provided in the supplementary materials.}.
-To ensure a fair comparison, we use the experimental settings and open-source code of \cite{jin2020adabits,bulat2021bit} to reproduce their results unless other specified.